nlesc-nano/MLFF_QD/README.md

 pip install .
 ```

-### Visualization tools
-SchNetPack supports multiple logging backends via PyTorch Lightning.
-The default logger is Tensorboard.

-## Getting started
-The current version of the platform is developped for being run in a cluster.
-Thus, in this repository one can find the necessary code, a bash script example for submitting jobs in a slurm queue system and an input file example.

-This plaform is currently being subject of several changes.
-Thus, on the meanwhile, descriptions of the files will be included here so they can be used.

-### Installation of the mlff_qd package
+## Installation of the mlff_qd package
 One can install the platform using pip in the following way:
 ```bash
 git checkout https://github.com/nlesc-nano/MLFF_QD.git
 cd MLFF_QD
 pip install -e .
 ```

+## Getting started
+The current version of the platform is developped for being run in a cluster.
+Thus, in this repository one can find the necessary code, a bash script example for submitting jobs in a slurm queue system and an input file example.

+This plaform is currently being subject of several changes.
+Thus, on the meanwhile, descriptions of the files will be included here so they can be used.

 ### Preprocessing tools
 The input file for the preprocessing of the data can be found in config/preprocess_config.yaml.
 The initial data for being processed should be placed in data/raw.
 This tool is used for preparaing the xyz files in the useful formats after DFT calculations with CP2K.